tbass134/fastai_audio/README.md

 # Known Issues
 - We don't currently understand normalization for audio and the best way to implement it.
-- Inference and Exporting models appear to work but haven't been extensively tested
+- Inference and Exporting models work in some cases but are broken in others, check your outputs before using.
+- Stats method can be extremely slow.
 - Cache folder can get extremely large.
 Remember to clear it using `config.clear_cache()`

 # Contributors